Sustainability & Community

 Philadelphia Catering has partnered with Waste Oil Recyclers, Inc to recycle used cooking oil.
 Converting cooking oil to bio diesel reduces the amount of carbon dioxide emissions.

-We also continue to offer our customers a line of biodegradable and compostable plates, napkins and utensils.
+We have discontinued using single-use plastics.
+All of our disposable offerings are biodegradable and compostable.
 Many of our trays and bowls are made from recycled material.

 PCC chooses its suppliers and vendors based on quality and value, but also with consideration for being small, local and diverse.
 We could potentially purchase everything through one or two large national vendors however, we buy from over twenty smaller vendors.
 This is because PCC actively seeks out small, local, diverse and unique vendors.